christophsax/SublimeStudio/README.md

 - Move sublimestudio to your package folder.
 Here's how to find the package folder.

-- Adjust the path to your R installation(s).
+- Adjust the path to your R installation(s) in `SublimeStudio.sublime-settings`.

 ### The Sublime Studio Menu